Western Australia has the opportunity to lead the country in raising the minimum age of criminal responsibility from 10 to 14.

 Olabud Doogethu is a community-led social justice program in Halls Creek that is working for children who would otherwise be stuck in the quicksand of the criminal justice system.
 Diversion programs that are Indigenous and community-led are the solutions to youth crime, not sending children to prison.

-We have an opportunity to make a difference – ask Premier Mark McGowan to raise the age, and give these children the support they need to thrive!
+We have an opportunity to make a difference – ask Premier Mark McGowan to raise the age to 14, and give these children the support they need to thrive!

 What people are saying: